BachiMjavanadze/netflix-clone/README.md

-# This is a Neflix clone.
-Made with ReactJS.
+# This is a Neflix clone made with ReactJS.
 # LInk: https://netflix-clone-3f78a.web.app/